-The new Sole F65 treadmill upgrades several features of the F63 but keeps cost in line by eliminating a few of the extras, bringing the price down to a reasonable $1200 when on sale.
+The new Sole F65 treadmill upgrades several features of the base F63 but keeps cost in line by eliminating a few of the extras, making it a great choice in the price category, especially when on sale at around $1299.

 The Sole F65 improves upon an already excellent folding treadmill (the F63) by increasing the power of the motor, increasing the deck size and adding a more generous 7.5" LCD console display.

 The frame is sturdy and the belt is cushioned to reduce impact significantly.